mhayescs19/parchment-recipes-web/README.md

 ```
 Also, provide the same details to the [IntelliJ database tool](https://www.jetbrains.com/help/idea/database-tool-window.html) to view the data, users, and other details that are helpful during development.
 Now, changes will be visible in the Database sidebar.
 ## Designing the SQL Model
 The constraints of SQL requires the use of relationships to model even moderately complex data.
 Atlassian provides an example of modeling data for an album.
 In SQL, a tracks, albums and artists table models the data optimizing to eliminate duplicate values.
-View the [Atlassian article](https://www.atlassian.com/data/sql/joins) to learn more about primary keys and foriegn keys.
+View the [Atlassian article](https://www.atlassian.com/data/sql/joins) to learn more about primary keys and foreign keys.

+In the first iteration of the project, the focus is on creating recipe persistence and successfully achieving CRUD operations on all portions of a recipe.